Shepetivka: History

-During World War II, the Jewish population of Shepetovka was decimated.
-Hundreds of people were executed over the summer of 1941, and thousands more in the summer of 1942.
-Some Jews were evacuated to Uzbekistan and survived the war.

 Until 18 July 2020, Shepetivka was incorporated as a city of oblast significance and served as the administrative center of Shepetivka Raion though it did not belong to the raion.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Khmelnytskyi Oblast to three, the city of Shepetivka was merged into Shepetivka Raion.